serialport/website/docs/api-binding-mock.md

 Testing is an important feature of any library.
 To aid in our own tests, we've developed a `MockBinding`, a fake hardware binding that doesn't actually need any hardware to run.
 This class passes all of the same tests as our hardware based bindings and provides a few additional test related interfaces.

-This class is ued in the [`SerialPortMock`](api-serialport.md) class if you wish to test the stream interface.
+This class is used in the [`SerialPortMock`](api-serialport.md) class if you wish to test the stream interface.

 ### `createPort(options: CreatePortOptions)`